thearn/CADRE-old/README.txt

 plugin docs CADRE

-pyopt_driver with SNOPT support is needed to run some (but not all) of the example code.
+pyopt_driver and the SNOPT optimizer are needed to run the full example, but several smaller examples are also included that don't depend on this.